 The downside of this is that this is high-peak season and there are so many people visiting the areas you are also interested in.
 Resorts and hotels will also have hiked prices owing to the large number of visitors.

 The period between March and May has less tourists and if you prefer smaller crowds, this might be the best time for you to take a road trip to Asheville from Chicago.
-You will enjoy lush greenery and colourful flowers since this is the season that nature blooms to life.
+You will enjoy lush greenery and colorful flowers since this is the season that nature blooms to life.
 It is also the best time to enjoy the beauty of the mountainous landscape that is characteristic of this route.

-June to August is also a favourable period to take the road trip if you want to get away from the summer heat in Chicago.
+June to August is also a favorable period to take the road trip if you want to get away from the summer heat in Chicago.
 Asheville experiences less heat intensity compared to most cities.

 Winter is not as harsh in Asheville, thanks to the surrounding mountains.
 There is not so much snowfall.
 However, it still makes for a great skiing vacation destination.